Bullet Journal Hacks – What’s More Fun?

 #9 – Keep a Store of Post It Notes

-I started doing this months ago without even considering that it might helpful for anyone else.
+I started doing this months ago without even considering that it might help anyone else.
 Whoopsie!
 All you do is layer Post It notes on a back page of your journal so you can keep them with you on the go.
 I especially like this bullet journal hack for meetings so I can jot down ideas for later.

 #10 – Tape In a DIY Envelope